Clinton-Davis/chow/README.md

 ---

-> **Chow by Hot Point** is a Web based Cook Book That allows anyone to upload a recipe and share it with the world.
+> **Chow by HotPoint** is a Web based Cook Book That allows anyone to upload a recipe and share it with the world.

 ---